China's Xi calls for military growth amid tension with US

 “We will continue to strive for peaceful reunification,” Xi said.
 “But we will never promise to renounce the use of force.
 And we reserve the option of taking all measures necessary.”

+The Taiwanese Cabinet’s Mainland Affairs Council responded by saying the island’s 23 million people had the right to determine their own future and would not accept Beijing’s unilateral demands.
+China has frozen all contacts with the island since President Tsai Ing-wen's election to her first term in 2016.

+“We firmly call on the Chinese Communist authorities to abandon the imposition of a political framework and the use of military force and coercion,” the council said in a statement.

 The ruling party elite agreed in the 1990s to limit the general secretary to two five-year terms in an effort to prevent a repeat of power struggles from earlier decades.
-That leader also becomes chairman of the commission that controls the party’s military wing, the People’s Liberation Army, and holds the ceremonial title of national president.
+That leader also becomes chairman of the commission that controls the PLA, and holds the ceremonial title of national president.

 Xi made his intentions clear in 2018 when he had a two-term limit on the presidency removed from China’s constitution.
 Officials said that allowed Xi to stay if needed to carry out reforms.